notional-labs/notional/incident-reports/README.md

 ## September 2021
 September 28, 2021
 **Relayer Outage**

 Due to a lack of human and technical capacity, relayers have been taken offline for software and hardware upgrades.

 The realyers will be operational again ASAP, with dramatically improved performance.
 We'll operate relay clusters in Europe, the United States, and Hanoi, Vietnam.
+The re-launching of Notional relaying will bring with it significant improvements to automation, as well as the creation of services that distribute snapshots over IPFS.